Binance is safely growing and leading the cryptocurrency ecosystem. This might be the best time to check it out.

 In a matter of minutes, you should get a notification from Binance to verify your email.
 Click on the link provided in the email to verify the email is yours.

 Step 3: Activate 2-Factor Authentication (2FA)

 This is optional but I always advise traders to double their security via 2FA.
 This message pops up on your screen the first time you log in to your account.

 Like I mentioned earlier, this step is not compulsory.
 However, it is necessary to stay safe from cloned URLs (phishing attacks) before making any deposit.

 Step 4: Deposit Bitcoin, altcoin, and other funds in your account

 With your account ready and fully protected, the next thing is to make a deposit.
 Making a deposit is easy.
 Head over to the ‘main menu’ at the top, click on ‘order’ to select ‘Wallets‘, and choose the ‘Spot Wallet’ from the list of wallet options.

 Once you’re done making your wallet choice, Binance exposes you to all the offers they have for you.
 If you cannot find your trading pair, make use of the search engine to confirm the coin you intend to make your deposit in.
 Tap the ‘Deposit’ button and you will be redirected to your coin’s wallet page.

 NB: The wallet address for each token is different.
 Hence, be careful when making any deposit to avoid issues.

-Now that you are sure you have the right wallet address, copy it and paste on any crypto wallet.
+Now that you are sure you have the right wallet address, copy it, and paste it on any crypto wallet.
 You can start by depositing a bit to see if it will reflect on your Binance account before depositing the remainder.
 This because each token has a payment processing speed.

 To view your deposit history, go to the ending part of the deposit page to see how your transaction history looks like.

 Step 5: Trade cryptocurrencies on Binance